jessehouwing/codeql-remote-actions-extractor/README.md

 into the directory structure expected by the CodeQL Actions extractor, enabling interprocedural analysis of third-party action internals.

+> **Remark**: This action assumes the following PR will eventually be merged in order to support several versions of the same composite action.

 ## Usage

 Add this action as a step **before** the CodeQL `analyze` step in your CodeQL